seed-rs/seed/README.md

 ```

 ### A short example
-Here's an example app demonstrating syntax.
+Here's an example demonstrating structure and syntax; it can be found in working form
+under `examples/counter`.
 Descriptions of its parts are in the
 Guide section below.
-Its structure closely resembles [The Elm Architecture](https://guide.elm-lang.org/architecture/).
+Its structure follows [The Elm Architecture](https://guide.elm-lang.org/architecture/).

 *lib.rs*:
 ```rust